theNewDynamic/oregonsadventurecoast.com/content/sitepages/dining-options-for-take-out-curbside-and-delivery.md

 **FAST FOOD** - all fast food with drive through windows are open for pick up though the drive through only.

-#### Restaurants Temporarily Closing until the restrictions on seated dining are lifted:
+#### Restaurants Temporarily Closing until the restrictions on seated dining are lifted: (we will update these as information is provided)

 **Brickstone's at The Red Lion** - CLOSED; Hotel guest can receive breakfast to go bags